pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/spinnaker.md

 ---
-title_tag: "Using Pulumi: Spinnaker | CI/CD"
+title_tag: "Using Spinnaker | CI/CD"
 meta_desc: "This page provides an overview of how to use Pulumi Plugin for Spinnaker to run Pulumi apps."
 title: Spinnaker
 h1: Pulumi CI/CD & Spinnaker